CESNET/libyang/README.md

 There is a performance measurement tool included that prints information about the time required to execute common use-cases of working with YANG instance data.

-To enable this test, use:
+To enable this test, use an option and to get representative results, enable Release build type:
 ```
-$ cmake -DENABLE_PERF_TESTS=ON ..
+$ cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_PERF_TESTS=ON ..
 ```
-and to run the test with seeing its output:
+and to run the test with seeing its output run:
 ```
+$ make
-ctest -V -R ly_perf
+$ ctest -V -R ly_perf
 ```

 ### Code Coverage